divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

-Each of these test APIs should return a status code of 200 OK if the command was received, recognized, and parsed successfully, regardless of whether any underlying DAP-PPM request succeeded or failed.
+Each of these test APIs should return a status code of 200 OK if the command was received, recognized, and parsed successfully, regardless of whether any underlying DAP request succeeded or failed.
 The DAP-level success or failure will be included in the test API response body.
 If a request is made to an endpoint starting with “/internal/test/”, but not listed here, a status code of 404 Not Found SHOULD be returned, to simplify the introduction of new test APIs.